GLOBAL MARKETS-Shares up on Alcoa; dollar up vs yen on BOJ outlook

 and Ireland all tapping the market.

-But a test looms on Thursday when Spain and Italy hold their
+But a test for the market looms on Thursday when Spain and

 Surging demand for high-grade corporate debt in the United